What memory do you have of your father that makes you smile? It could be from your personal experiences or through stories you heard of him.

 Many kids today have the wealthiest fathers (parents), yet they are so broken and torn apart inside.

 WHAT YOU NEED

 All you need is LOTS of genuine LOVE, forgiveness, compassion and sharing responsibilities in caring for your kid(s).
 When the kids are very young, all your kids want, know and live for each day is to play, eat and love.
-That is the time when you nurture, give them loves and guidance.
+That is the time when you nurture, give them love and guidance.

 If you are a father or father-to-be, there are countless ways to create happy lasting memories with your kid(s).
 Here are a few simple and realistic suggestions that your kids are so proud to call you, DAD!:

 Spend your precious time with your precious loved ones!
 That means you are caring for them.
 You take 30 minutes each day to be with your kid after getting off from your work.
 Yes, it’s very tempting to just be a couch potato.
-These days, it’s the mobile devices.
+These days, it’s mobile devices.